leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 ---
 layout: post
-title: Redhat Spacewalk Tutorial  :- Installation and Pushing RPM's and Kickstarts
+title: Redhat Spacewalk Tutorial | Installation, RPM's, Kickstarts and Clients
 category: netsec
-date: 2013-08-22
+date: 2014-11-03
 tags: spacewalk patching management
 summary:
  Redhat's Spacewalk is a management solution to allow controlled patch deployment, maintenance of configuration files, system deployment through PXE for both virtual and bare-metal systems while also offering monitoring of system status, the automatic inventory cataloguing of registered clients and security auditing of systems all in a centralised manner.
 This post will go through the installation of the program as well as the set up of a repository, PXE booting and client registration.